quickgrid/ai-resources/setup-guide/README.md

 CUB_HOME C:\portable\cub-1.9.9
 ```

 CUB version was important as it needs to have CUDA compatible version.
+Get CUB source file and extract, https://github.com/NVIDIA/cub/releases.

 Pytorch source code `setup.py` was modified with the list variable `nvcc_args` modified. `"-std=c++14"` in the `nvcc_args` was commented out and it compiled successfully after some time.
 There was not any need to modify any other code or header files.